Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Discussion and Future Work

 \section{Discussion and Future Work}

+Interest in robust and versatile robotic pick-and-place is almost as old as robotics.
+Robot grasping and object recognition have been two of the main drivers of robotic research.
+Yet, the reality in industry is that most automated picking systems are restricted to known objects, in controlled configurations, with specialized hardware.

 We present a system to pick and recognize novel objects with very limited prior information about them (a handful of product images).
-The system first uses an object-agnostic visuomotor affordance-based algorithm to select among four different grasping primitive actions, and then recognizes grasped objects by matching them to their product images.
+The system first uses an object-agnostic affordance-based algorithm to plan grasps out of four different grasping primitive actions, and then recognizes grasped objects by matching them to their product images.
 We evaluate both components and demonstrate their combination in a robot system that picks and recognizes novel objects in heavy clutter, and that took 1st place in the stowing task of the Amazon Robotics Challenge 2017.
 Here are some of the most salient features/limitations of the system:

-\myparagraph{Object-Agnostic Manipulation.} The system finds grasp affordances directly in the RGB-D image.
+\mypara{Object-Agnostic Manipulation.} The system finds grasp affordances directly in the RGB-D image.
 This proved faster and more reliable than doing object segmentation and state estimation prior to grasp planning~\cite{zeng2016multi}.
 The ConvNet learns the visual features that make a region of an image graspable or suctionable.
 It also seems to learn more complex rules, e.g., that tags are often easier to suction that the object itself, or that the center of a long object is preferable than its ends.
 It would be interesting to explore the limits of the approach.
 For example learning affordances for more complex behaviors, e.g., scooping an object against a wall, which require a more global understanding of the geometry of the environment.